sammyhenningsson/shaf/doc/FORMS.md

 See [the shaf-form media type profile](https://gist.github.com/sammyhenningsson/39c8aafeaf60192b082762cbf3e08d57) for more info.

-Clients submitting the form  MUST sent it to the url in _href_ with the HTTP method specified in _method_ with the Content-Type header set to the value of _type_.
+Clients submitting the form must send it to the url in `href` with the HTTP method specified in `method` with the Content-Type header set to the value of `type`.
 Here's the create form from the [Getting started](/README.md#getting-started) section.
 ```sh
     "create-form": {
       "method": "POST",